-Old Testament II: BIBLE 331C

-The Rev. Fr.
-Matthew Penney
+Old Testament II: BIBLE 331C Credits: 2 credits The Rev. Priest Matthew Penney

 This course is an introduction to the study of the Holy Scriptures of the Old Testament's Wisdom and Prophetical books through the lens of Orthodox Tradition, Patristic writings, and secondary sources.